jeffturcotte/moor/README.markdown

 		route('/@class/:id.:format([a-z]{1,3})', @class(uc)::read')->
 		route('/@class', '@class(uc)::index')->
 		run();

-We can now link to these with the Moor::linkTo method This method takes the callback (or closure name) plus space separated request param names we want to pass, then a variable length argument list of the values of those params.
+Great.
+But how to we generate links??
+We can with the Moor::linkTo method.
+This method takes the callback (or closure name) plus colon (and optionally space) separated request param names we want to pass, then a variable length argument list of the values of those params.
+Look at these examples:

-	Moor::linkTo('Users::delete id', 1);
+	Moor::linkTo('Users::delete :id', 1);
 	// generates /users/1/delete

-	Moor::linkTo('Users::read id', 200);
+	Moor::linkTo('Users::read :id', 200);
 	// generates /users/200

-	Moor::linkTo('Users::read id format', 5, 'json');
+	Moor::linkTo('Users::read :id :format', 5, 'json');
 	// generates /users/5.json

 	Moor::linkTo('Users::index');
 	// generates /users

-	Moor::linkTo('home name', 'bob');
+	Moor::linkTo('home :name', 'bob');
 	// generates /bob;

 	Moor::linkTo('No\Way::jose');
-	// no callback match can be found, returns '#'
+	// no callback match can be found, throws a MoorProgrammerException

 Request params that don't exist in the URL definition are appended to the query string.

-	Moor::linkTo('Users::update id name', 17, 'john');
+	Moor::linkTo('Users::update :id :name', 17, 'john');
 	// generates /users/17/update?name=john

+If you want to link to a method callback within the current active class, linkTo can accept a wildcard in the callback:

+	Moor::linkTo('*::edit');
+	// links to Users::edit if our currently running callback is in the Users class.

+This can also be used on the namespace level:

+	// 5.3+ style namespaces
+	Moor::linkTo('*\my_function');
+	Moor::linkTo('*\Users::edit');

+	// 5.2 style namespaces will consider anything before an _CamelCase class name as a namespace
+	// Example: Admin_Users::edit => namespace will be Admin
+	Moor::linkTo('*_Users::edit');

 We can only use linkTo once Moor's router has been started with run().
-If the route cannot be found, Moor::linkTo will return '#'.
+If the route cannot be found, Moor::linkTo will throw a MoorProgrammerException.
+Currently, Moor considers a callback valid if it matches a route and does not determine if the callback actually exists.

+## Active Callback (& Friends)

+Moor defines a few methods to help get information about the current active/running callback.
+If the callback you've defined in your route doesn't contain one of these pieces, that pieces' function will simply return NULL.

+	Moor::getActiveCallback()
+	// returns the currently running callback in it's full form

+	Moor::getActiveClass()
+	// returns the class name (plus namespace) of the currently running callback

+	Moor::getActiveFunction()
+	// returns the function name of the currently running callback

+	Moor::getActiveMethod()
+	// returns the method name (plus namespace & class) of the currently running callback

+	Moor::getActiveNamespace()
+	// returns the namespace of the currently running callback

+	Moor::getActiveShortClass()
+	// returns the class name (minus namespace) of the currently running callback

+	Moor::getActiveShortMethod()
+	// returns the method name (minus namespace & class) of the currently running callback

+## Path Generation

+Typically, it's convenient to map your callbacks to file paths in order to pull in associated files.
+Such as views.
+We can generate a path with Moor::pathTo().
+This method takes the same argument style as Moor::linkTo(), minus the request params.

+	Moor::pathTo('User::edit');
+	// returns /user/edit

+	Moor::pathTo('Dashboard\Groups::add');
+	// returns /dashboard/groups/add

+	Moor::pathTo('Admin_StoreItems::delete');
+	// returns /admin/store_items/delete

+Or, as a convenience, there are two active path methods to generate paths for running callbacks:

+	Moor::getActivePath();
+	// returns the path for the currently running callback

+	Moor::getActiveClassPath();
+	// returns the path for the currently running callback's class

 ## 404 Callback

 There is a default callback that is run when a route cannot be found: Moor::routeNotFoundCallback.
 This can be changed with:

-	Moor::setNotFoundCallback('your_own_404_callback');
+	Moor::setNotFoundCallback('Your::own404Callback');

 Please note that the default not found callback can optionally display debugging information, so if you still wanted debug messages, you would need to add this functionality to your custom callback.